 Mission Proof Points

-- We facilitate the development of business students into ethical leaders that can navigate in a dynamic global marketplace using their explicit core business knowledge and applied perspective.
+- We facilitate the development of business students into ethical leaders that can navigate a dynamic global marketplace using explicit core business knowledge and an applied perspective.

 - Our faculty members contribute to knowledge of the business environment through quality research with an equal emphasis on applied, discipline, and pedagogy publications.